multitudes/oldmultitudes.github.io/_posts/2019-03-27-What’s new in Swift 5.0.markdown

 ### Raw strings

 Backslashes and quote marks are interpreted as literal symbols rather than escapes characters or string terminators.
-Regular expressions in particular will benefit.
+Regular expressions, in particular, will benefit.

+The syntax:
-The syntax is: place `#` before and after the string, and interpolation will have an extra `#` like this:
+place `#` before and after the string, and interpolation will get an extra `#` like this:

 {% highlight swift %}
 let age = 82